BitcoinDeveloperNetwork/tutorials/How-to-setup-a-bitcoin-node-on-Synology-NAS/index.md

 Testnet - 18332 (P2P), 18333 (RPC)
 Regtest - 18443 (P2P), 18444 (RPC)
 ```

-The can be overridden using the `port` and `rpcport` configuration options.
+These defaults can be overridden using the `port` and `rpcport` configuration options.

 To upgrade your instance, repeat the process starting at image download when needed.